 Many sources and types of data help to inform the management of Oregon's ocean and coastal areas.
 This section highlights several datasets and initiatives.
 Those interested in a more comprehensive search of available data can visit the following resources:

-- West Coast Ocean Data Portal - A project of the West Coast Governors Alliance on Ocean Health (WCGA) to increase discovery and connectivity of ocean and coastal data and people to better inform regional resource management, policy development, and ocean planning.
+- West Coast Ocean Data Portal - A project of the West Coast Ocean Alliance (WCOA) to increase discovery and connectivity of ocean and coastal data and people to better inform regional resource management, policy development, and ocean planning.
 The Portal informs priority West Coast ocean issues such as tracking sources and patterns of marine debris, adaptation to sea-level rise, understanding impacts of ocean acidification on our coasts, and marine planning.

 - Oregon Spatial Data Library - The Oregon Spatial Data Library is a joint effort between the Department of Administrative Services Geospatial Enterprise Office and Oregon State University that provides public access to reliable and up-to-date spatial data.
 These datasets serve as "base data" for a variety of Geographic Information System (GIS) applications that support research, business and public services.